codingforeveryone/READMEs/math-object-beginner-guide.md

 ## Constants

+As well as having methods, the Math object also allows you to access some mathematical contants as properties.
+There is a programming convention of writing constants in UPPERCASE as opposed to camelCase.
+So the Pi property of Math is written `Math.PI` instead of `Math.pi` or `Math.Pi`.
 Constants are defined with the full precision of real numbers in JavaScript.

 **`Math.E`** - Euler's constant and the base of natural logarithms, approximately 2.718.